torrix-sys/torrix-sys/README.md

 Also, there is an interesting Desktop Environment idea, which is based on the Torrix network.

-To see more about it, consider seeing: [Torrix Canvas](https://github.com/torrix-sys/torrix-canvas) desktop.
+To see more about it, consider seeing [Torrix Canvas](https://github.com/torrix-sys/torrix-canvas) desktop.